PG Diploma (Postgraduate Diploma) Applied Neuropsychology (distance learning)Find a programme

 This is an e-learning programme for non-UK residents.
 It would appeal to non-clinicians/graduates in psychology or related subjects, or people working in the healthcare environment who would like to obtain further continuous professional development in this field.

 Applied neuropsychology remains an important element of clinical healthcare across the world.
-Conditions such as brain injury, stroke, epilepsy and various forms of dementia are common and as people live longer, the prevalence of neurological syndromes places greater demands on carers and healthcare systems.
-This training places people in a strong position to help meet these growing healthcare demands.
+Conditions such brain injury, stroke, epilepsy and various forms of dementia are common and as people live longer the prevalence of neurological syndromes places greater demands on healthcare systems.
+This training places people in a strong position to help meet these growing needs.

-There is a strong focus on patient care, diagnostics, treatment and management of a range of neurological conditions, deepening knowledge and experience allowing work in a wide range of neuropsychology and clinically related positions.
+There is a strong focus on patient care, diagnostics, treatment and management of a range of neurological conditions, which will deepen your knowledge and experience and prepare you for work in a wide range of neuropsychology and clinical positions.

-This flexible e-learning study option allows you to study at home, remain in work and also retain potential family commitments while avoiding substantial costs of studying abroad, although you would be required to come to Bristol for your examinations.
+This flexible e-learning study option allows you to study at home, remain in work and maintain any family commitments while avoiding substantial costs of studying abroad.
+However, you would be required to come to Bristol for your examinations.
 All aspects of delivery are identical to the UK-based programme but with additional online sessions providing enhanced academic and pastoral support.

 There is a Bristol-based version of this programme.
 For full details, see the programme description.